 The State of Connecticut provides companies with the opportunity to exchange certain research and development credit carryforwards for cash in exchange for foregoing the carryforward of the research and development credit.
-The program provides for such exchange of the research and development credit, as defined.
+The program provides for such exchange of the research and development credits at a rate of 65% of the annual research and development credit, as defined.
 As of December 31, 2005, the Company has recorded a benefit of approximately \$88 for the estimated proceeds from the exchange of their 2005 research and development credit.
-As of December 31, 2004, the Company has recorded a benefit of approximately \$264 for the estimated proceeds from the exchange of their 2002 research and development credit and as a result recognized a state income tax benefit of approximately \$739.
+As of December 31, 2004, the Company has recorded a benefit of approximately \$264 for the estimated proceeds from the exchange of their 2004 research and development credit.
+During 2003, the Company filed a claim to exchange their 2002 research and development credit and as a result recognized a state income tax benefit of approximately \$739.
 In addition, as of December 31, 2003, the Company has recorded a benefit of approximately \$132 for the estimated proceeds from the exchange of their 2003 research and development credit.
-Accordingly, the Company has recorded the benefit for the 2002 and 2003 exchange of the research and development credits in 2003, and the benefit for the 2004 exchange of the research and development credits in 2004.
+Accordingly, the Company has recorded the benefit for the 2002 and 2003 exchange of the research and development credits in 2004, and the benefit for the 2005 exchange of the research and development credits in 2005.